ramsyana/Zig-Math-Algorithms/readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 🤝 Contributing
+Contributions are welcome!
+Here's how to contribute:
+- Fork the repository
+- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a pull request

 ## 📧 Contact

 Ramsyana - ramsyana[at]mac[dot]com

-I'm a full-time full stack developer and system engineering enthusiast.
+I'm a full-time full-stack developer and system engineering enthusiast.
 Feel free to fork, clone, open issues, or contribute to this project.
 Don’t hesitate to reach out with any questions, suggestions, or collaboration ideas!